About Me

 Two first-author papers on adaptive battery-free intermittent computing accepted to ACM SenSys 2022!

-FaceBit, our smart face mask platform was selected as a Finalist in the Students category by Fast Company's 2022 Innovation by Design Awards!
+FaceBit, our smart face mask platform is named a Finalist in Fast Company's 2022 Innovation by Design Awards in the Students category!

 Transferred to GaTech from Northwestern University.
 Continuing PhD in the School of Interactive Computing.